The majority of people will agree that in order to be considered a high-quality referral-worthy business you must have great customer service.

 Especially when the majority of what’s out there in relation to the internet is designed to get you more leads and grow your business; digital marketing.

 Perhaps a better question would be what does digital customer service look like for small businesses?
+How can you better serve your customer base before, during, and after the sale using all the amazing tools online?

 1. Accuracy of Business Information Online